rehierl/node-tree-outliner/88-todos.md

 put differently, is the logical structure an integral part of the node tree? - the overlay perspective is similar to looking through a window -

+a different perspective -
+all sectioning nodes shifted to the top of the tree - so it seems that the logical layer can always be understood to be embedded into the node tree - the global scope is the content of the root node -

 **TODO**
 "executing" an algorithm on a node sequence (event sequence) feels a lot like a turing machine